csaga77/rag-mcp/README.md

 A Model Context Protocol (MCP) tool that retrieves relevant information about Godot game engine from a local ChromaDB database.

-It's recommended to use the [web2embeddings](https://github.com/zivshek/web2embeddings) tool to create the chroma vector store.

 Although this tool is for Godot in particular, but with small changes to the tool description, it can be used for any chroma database.

+## Usage

+- Get the chroma_db vector store ready using the [web2embeddings](https://github.com/zivshek/web2embeddings) tool.
+- Download or clone this repository to your local disk.
+- Configure the MCP server in VSCode Insiders (see below config instructions).

-## Configuration with Visual Studio Code
+## Configuration with Visual Studio Code Insiders

+**_NOTE:_** You may need to download [**Visual Studio Code Insiders**](https://code.visualstudio.com/insiders/) version to use MCP or Agent mode.

 The system is configured through `settings.json`: